fancyqlx/socketx/examples/readme.md

 ## Examples
 There are few simple examples in this subdirectory.
-For some complicated examples, we put them in independent directory.
+For some complicated examples, we put them in independent directories.
 You can find them by following links.

 - [echo](./examples/echo/)
 - [multi-echo](./examples/multi-echo/)